AdriMark/markcraft/players.md

 # Former Players

 While some of our players move on to new things, the world never resets.
-Their contributions and builds can still be found spread throughout the server.
+Their creations can still be found spread throughout the server.

 <div class="players-grid">
   <div class="player-card">